 Fourth – Shareholders return of capital

-Liquidators also have a duty to investigate the affairs of the company and in some cases, may commence legal action against directors or other parties in an effort to recover moneys for the benefit of creditors.
-A common example of such recovery proceedings is insolvent trading claims brought against Directors who continued to incur debts after they knew, or ought reasonably have known, their company was insolvent.
+Liquidators also have a duty to investigate the affairs of the company and in some cases, may commence legal action against directors or other parties in an effort to recover money for the benefit of creditors.
+A common example of such recovery proceedings is insolvent trading claims brought against Directors who continued to incur debts after they knew or ought reasonably to have known, their company was insolvent.